-1.6 Electrical safety
+1.5 Electrical safety

-Poorly installed and maintained electrical equipment can be a significant cause of accidental fires.
-The main causes of fire are:
+Electrical equipment is a significant cause of accidental fires in premises.
+The main causes are:

-- overheating cables and equipment, e.g. due to overloading circuits, bunched or coiled cables or impaired cooling fans; - incorrect installation or use of equipment; - damaged or inadequate insulation on cables or wiring; - combustible materials being placed too close to electrical equipment which may give off heat even when operating normally or may become hot due to a fault; - arcing or sparking by electrical equipment; - bunched cables passing through insulant which can generate excessive heat; and - lack of maintenance or testing.
+- overheating cables and equipment, e.g. due to overloading circuits, bunched or coiled cables or impaired cooling fans; - incorrect installation or use of equipment; - damaged or inadequate insulation on cables or wiring; - combustible materials being placed too close to electrical equipment which may give off heat even when operating normally or may become hot due to a fault; - arcing or sparking by electrical equipment; and - lack of maintenance or testing.